 GRE scores are NOT required.
 Standardized test scores will be considered if submitted.

-The priority deadline for applying to the MPH Program is Feb 1.
-After Feb 1, applications will be reviewed on a rolling, space-available basis until April 1.
+The priority deadline for applying to the MD/MPH Program is January 15.
+After January 15, applications will be reviewed on a rolling, space-available basis until May 1.